-Last year while we were living in the rv we didn't have much of a garden, although I did plant a few container vegetables to at least have something green growing in our space.
-This year we have a huge garden that is healthy and growing right out back behind our farmhouse.
+While we were living in the rv we didn’t have much of a garden, although I did plant a few container vegetables to at least have something green growing in our space.
+Now we have a huge garden that is healthy and growing right out back.

-I thought this year would also be a good year to start introducing our oldest to gardening.
-Of course, he's only 2 so there is only so much he can do and understand right now.
-But I'm constantly amazed at how much he understands when we work on teaching him life skills and how much he picks up on so fast.
+Several years ago when our oldest was only 2, I thought it be a good year to start introducing our oldest to gardening.
+Of course, there was only so much he could do and understand right then.
+But I’m constantly amazed at how much he understood when we work on teaching him life skills and how much he picks up on so fast.

-So today I thought I would share some of the little things I've been doing with Farmer Boy to introduce him to the joy of gardening.
+So today I thought I would share some of the little things I’ve done with my little ones to introduce them to the joy of gardening.
 I hope that you can use some of these ideas with your own family and please share your tips to introducing little ones in the comments as well!

 Get Them Their Own Tools

-We found some little kid sized garden tools for Farmer Boy online here.
-I like this set because it's made from real wood and metal instead of plastic.
-I've also seen larger sets that have kid sized shovels and rakes for sale at the local hardware store.
-Those would be good for before the garden is planted but we skipped them because I was a little worried about Farmer Boy digging up plants with them instead of just dirt.
+We found some little kid-sized garden tools for my littles online here.
+I like this set because it’s made from real wood and metal instead of plastic.
+I’ve also seen larger sets that have kid-sized shovels and rakes for sale at the local hardware store.
+Those would be good for before the garden is planted but we skipped them because I was a little worried about them digging up plants with them instead of just dirt.

 Let Them Feel Important When Picking

-Farmer Boy likes to pick veggies and put them in my garden tubs but I also gave him his own little bucket to pick with as well.
-This gives us the chance to pick together so I can show him to different colors and what is ready to pick and what is not.
+My little ones like to pick veggies and put them in my garden tubs but I also give them their own little bucket to pick with as well.
+This gives us the chance to pick together so I can show them the different colors and what is ready to pick and what is not.
 This is a great way to teach preschoolers their colors!

 Wash Produce Together

-When we are ready to use our produce, our little guy loves helping wash everything!
-This could be done outside if you wash your produce before you bring it in the house too, you know a mess is going to be made but it's a great way to cool down!
+When we are ready to use our produce, our littles love helping wash everything!
+This could be done outside if you wash your produce before you bring it in the house too, you know a mess is going to be made but it’s a great way to cool down!